Cardiovascular Research

 m.l.ligtermoet@amsterdamumc.nl

-Merel started her internship in October 2023 and is collaborating closely with Rocco.
-Together, they are dedicated to unraveling the intriguing function of the long non-coding RNA Zeb2os within the context of cardiac ischemia.
+Merel is also our former Master’s student.
+She started her internship in October 2023 and collaborated closely with Rocco.
+Together, they were dedicated to unraveling the intriguing function of the long non-coding RNA Zeb2os within the context of cardiac ischemia.

 Francesca started her PhD in 2021 under the guidance of Prof. Gabriele D’Uva, at the Alma Mater Studiorum – University of Bologna, Italy.
-Her research activity aims at identifying potential therapeutic strategies to treat heart failure and improve the outcome of heart injuries.
-Specifically, Francesca’s projects investigate the impact of steroid hormones, particularly corticosteroids, on cardiomyocyte proliferation, differentiation and maturation.
-Her goal is to promote cardiac regeneration and heart function recovery following myocardial infarction.
-Francesca employs a diverse array of techniques for her research work, including manipulation of genetic murine models, isolation and culture of primary cardiac cells, as well as in vitro and ex vivo proliferation and differentiation assays by immunofluorescence and time-lapse imaging.
+Her research aims to identify potential therapeutic strategies to treat heart failure and improve the outcome of heart injuries.
+Francesca employs a diverse array of techniques for her research work, including manipulation of genetic murine models, the culture of primary cardiac cells, in vitro and ex vivo proliferation and differentiation assays by immunofluorescence and time-lapse imaging.
 She will be visiting our group between May and August 2024.

 Former MSc student